Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

 Although the risk score problem is NP-hard, we trained \RiskSLIM{} models that were certifiably optimal or had small optimality gaps for all datasets in under 20 minutes using an \LCPA{} implementation with the improvements in Section \ref{Sec::AlgorithmicImprovements}.
 Even when \LCPA{} did not recover a certifiably optimal solution, it produced a risk score that performed well and did not exhibit the calibration issues of models built heuristically.

 In general, the time spent computing cutting planes is a small portion of the overall runtime for \LCPA{} ($<1\%$, for all datasets).
-Given that \LCPA{} scales linearly with sample size, we therefore expect to obtain similar results even if the datasets had far more samples.

-Our experiments revealed several factors that affect the time to recover a certifiably optimal solution, namely: \begin{itemize}[itemsep=0em]
+Given that \LCPA{} scales linearly with sample size, we expect to obtain similar results even if the datasets had far more samples.
+Factors that affected the time to obtain a certifiably optimal solution include: \begin{itemize}

-\item \textit{Highly Correlated Features}: Subsets of redundant features produce multiple optima, which increases the size of the B\&B tree.
+\item \emph{Highly Correlated Features}: Subsets of redundant features produce multiple optima, which increases the size of the B\&B tree.

-\item \textit{Feature Encoding}: In particular, the problem is harder when the dataset includes real-valued variables, like those in the \textit{spambase} dataset.
+\item \emph{Feature Encoding}: In particular, the problem is harder when the dataset includes real-valued variables, like those in the \textds{spambase} dataset.

-\item \textit{Difficulty of the Learning Problem}: On separable problems such as \textds{mushroom}, it is easy to recover a certifiably optimal solution since many solutions perform well and produce a near-optimal lower bound.
+\item \emph{Difficulty of the Learning Problem}: On separable problems such as \textds{mushroom}, it is easy to recover a certifiably optimal solution since many solutions perform well and produce a near-optimal lower bound.

 \end{itemize}